alex3493/greetings-api/Readme.md

   A new token is generated after each successful registration or login.
 Client app should store this token in secure area and use it for all subsequent requests.
 - Single page web application, providing user authentication via **JWT** with **token refresh** support.
-Client browser should store provided token in local storage (after successful login) and use it for all subsequent requests.
+Client browser should store provided tokens in local storage and use them for all subsequent requests.

-Depending on the authentication mode all subsequent requests should use one of these patterns:
+Depending on the authentication mode all subsequent requests should use one of these route patterns:

 - `^/api/app/` - Auth token (mobile app)
 - `^/api/web/` - JWT (browser)